-The first meeting of the WGMA took place back to back with the first round of negotiations on the Protocol on Monitoring, Assessment and Information Exchange, in Baku, Azerbaijan, 20-21 January 2016.
-The second meeting was held in Bandar Anzali, IR Iran on 19 April 2017, again back to back with the negotiations on the Protocol on Monitoring, Assessment and Information Exchange.
-The reports of both meetings are attached as annexes 4 and 5.
+As of August 2018, the WGMA has held three meetings, namely in Baku, Azerbaijan, 20-21 January 2016, Bandar Anzali, IR Iran, 19 April 2017 and Geneva, Switzerland, 15 November 2017.
+The meetings were held back-to-back with the negotiations on the Protocol on Monitoring, Assessment and Information Exchange.
+CASPCOM representatives attended the second and third WGMA meetings as observers and made substantial contributions.